-We are involved in legal proceedings and we may become involved in other legal matters arising in the ordinary course of our business.
-We evaluate these legal matters on a case-by-case basis to make a determination as to the impact, if any, on our business, liquidity, results of operations, financial condition or cash flows.
-We currently are party to the legal proceedings described below.
+The Company is involved in legal proceedings and may become involved in other legal matters arising in the ordinary course of its business.
+The Company evaluates these legal matters on a case-by-case basis to make a determination as to the impact, if any, on its business, liquidity, results of operations, financial condition or cash flows.
+The Company currently is party to the legal proceedings described below.